zhuhaow/NEKit/README.md

        ╚══════════════╝     ╚══════════════╝
 ```

-When a new socket is accepted from the listening socket of the proxy server, it is wrapped in some implementaion of `RawSocketProtocol` as a raw socket which just reads and writes data.
+When a new socket is accepted from the listening socket of the proxy server, it is wrapped in some implementation of `RawSocketProtocol` as a raw socket which just reads and writes data.

 Then it is wrapped in a subclass of `ProxySocket` which encapsulates the proxy logic.